 Between the "can do" and "no can do" seasons, lies the type of years where perceptions change as the team progresses.

 2007-08 fits that kind of season.
-Back in October, fans might have felt that the Canadiens were a playoff bound team that could be capable of scratching and clawing it's way up to 8th place.
+Back in October, fans might have felt that the Canadiens were a playoff bound team that could be capable of scratching and clawing its way up to eighth place.

 Forget about it.
 Even captain Saku Koivu seemed to agree.

-One Eastern Conference title later, all those earlier assessements are out the window.
+One regular season Eastern Conference title later, all those earlier assessments are out the window.

 Include me in there too.

-Beyond the obvious Carey Price equals Roy equals Dryden spin that has Habs fandom wound up, there's other storylines being written with each passing win.
+Beyond the obvious Carey Price equals Roy equals Dryden spin that has Habs fandom wound up, there are other storylines being written with each passing win.

-Price's composure and focus through shutouts after losses are one, then there is the Kovalev heroics when he seemingly is supposed to not be playing all that well.
+Price's composure and focus through shutouts after losses are one, then there are the Alex Kovalev heroics when he seemingly is supposed to not be playing all that well.
 Koivu returning from a broken foot to lead and inspire.
-The emergence of unsung heroes such as Brisebois and Kostopoulos who are offerering unexpected contributions.
+The emergence of unsung heroes such as Patrice Brisebois and Tom Kostopoulos who are offering unexpected contributions.

 There's Steve Bégin, hitting like he is an incarnation of Bob Gainey.
-The play of the Kostitsyn brothers, united often on the same line, who are developing a habit of each scoring one shift apart from each other.
+The play of brothers Andrei and Sergei Kostitsyn, united often on the same line, who are developing a habit of each scoring one shift apart from each other.

-There hasn't been a storyline involving an illegal stick so far, but the shattering of Flyers Jeff Carter's graphite composite stick late in game one enabled the late game heroics of Kovalev and Kostopoulos.
+There hasn't been a storyline involving an illegal stick so far, but the shattering of Philadelphia Flyers' Jeff Carter's graphite composite stick late in Game One enabled the late game heroics of Kovalev and Kostopoulos.

-The 1986 and 1993 Cups are my reference points for such expectations and hopes for this year's team.
+The 1985-86 and 1992-93 Stanley Cup victories are my reference points for such expectations and hopes for this year's team.
 I think that in my Habs heart and mind it is almost inevitable, to be truthful.

-What propels those beliefs for me, are those underlying storylines that I speak of.
+What propels those beliefs for me are those underlying storylines that I speak of.
 The more I see of them, the more I mentally refer to past playoff trends.
-It invloves heroes emerging, the forging of a team identity, and other intangibles.
+It involves heroes emerging, the forging of a team identity, and other intangibles.

 It mounts with each passing win and finding new ways to win.
 It takes those storyline threads and trends to start happening to fully convince me that this is the Habs year to go for it.

-In 1986, Claude Lemieux looked like the second coming of the Rocket while scoring 10 playoff goals as a rookie.
-When Patrick Roy slammed the door shut on the New York Rangers in a third round overtime game, I sensed that there was more to come.
+In 1985-86, Claude Lemieux looked like the second coming of the Rocket while scoring 10 playoff goals as a rookie.
+When Patrick Roy slammed the door shut on the New York Rangers in a third-round overtime game, I sensed that there was more to come.

-In 1993, after the Canadiens came back from a 2-0 deficit in games to the Quebec Nordiques in round one, I felt something special was underway.
-The team's, and Roy's overtime run, spoke loudly that a special thing was indeed about to happen.
+In 1992-93, after the Canadiens came back from a 2-0 deficit in games to the Quebec Nordiques in round one, I felt something special was underway.
+The team's — and Roy's — overtime run spoke loudly that a special thing was indeed about to happen.
 You could almost feel the vibe, it was so present.

-In 1993, an overtime goal by the Islanders David Volek felled the two time Cup champion Penguins, thus making the Habs road to June a whole lot less complicated.
+In 1992-93, an overtime goal by the New York Islanders' David Volek felled the two-time Cup champion Pittsburgh Penguins, thus making the Habs road to June a whole lot less complicated.

 With each of those goals, I concretely knew the Canadiens were about to be Stanley Cup champions.

-I can't say for sure, but maybe my intuition came from microscopically studying the domino's of destiny.
+I can't say for sure, but maybe my intuition came from microscopically studying the dominoes of destiny.

 I recall two other such times where I felt destiny was almost at hand, and where a special team was forming to become larger than the sum of its parts.
-The 1984 Canadiens, led by goalie Steve Penney, had the defending Cup champion Islanders in a 2-0 bind before it all came apart.
-In 2006, the Habs had Carolina in drowned and shackled when an eye injury to Koivu became their Houdini.
+The 1983-84 Canadiens, led by goalie Steve Penney, had the defending Cup champion Islanders in a 2-0 bind before it all came apart.
+In 20055-06, the Habs had Carolina drowned and shackled when an eye injury to Koivu became their Houdini.

-Each time, I felt the Habs were but one win away from being within sniffing distance of the Cup finals.
+Each time, I felt the Habs were but one win away from being within sniffing distance of the Stanley Cup Finals.

-I didn't see it quite the same way in 1989, when it was accepted all season long that Montreal and Calgary were the NHL's best two teams, and that barring disasters would meet in the finals.
-Montreal were leading 2-1 in games when Roy, Chelios, Carbonneau and Bobby Smith were outplayed by Mike Vernon, Al McInnis, Joel Otto and Doug Gilmour.
+I didn't see it quite the same way in 1988-89, when it was accepted all season long that Montreal and Calgary were the NHL's best two teams, and that barring disasters the two would meet in the Finals.
+Montreal were leading 2-1 in games when Roy, Chris Chelios, Guy Carbonneau and Bobby Smith were outplayed by Mike Vernon, Al MacInnis, Joel Otto and Doug Gilmour.
 The Flames won the final three games.

-That season, the Canadiens boasted close to a dozen players with over 40 points, but their calling card was a stiffling defensive trap employed by coach Pat Burns.
-Roy lost only 5 games that season, only once at the Forum.
-Stephane Richer was having an off year, sandwiched between two 50 goal seasons.
+That season, the Canadiens boasted close to a dozen players with over 40 points, but their calling card was a stifling defensive trap employed by coach Pat Burns.
+Roy lost only five games that season; only once at the Forum.
+Stephane Richer was having an off year, sandwiched between two 50-goal seasons.
 Lemieux's antics were more of a story than his play was.

 Once the Habs reached the playoffs, heroes did not seem to be rising out of nowhere like before.
-The team became perfunctionary at best.
+The team became perfunctory at best.
 It won with calculated and unspectacular regularity.

 Perhaps because there was no underdog storylines to follow that spring, or that Calgary and Montreal were perfectly matched, there seemed to be little sparkle to this otherwise excellent team.

 That year, it was the Flames who owned all the magical storylines.
-The mustachioed Lanny McDonald was about to retire, the cannon blasts of McInnis were scaring goalies to death, the aquisition of Doug Gilmour gave the Flames more grit and depth, and finally the trading of Gretzky to the Kings enabled Calgary to rise from the shadows and become Alberta's best team.
+The mustachioed Lanny McDonald was about to retire, the cannon blasts of MacInnis were scaring goalies to death, the acquisition of Doug Gilmour gave the Flames more grit and depth, and finally the trade of Wayne Gretzky to the Los Angeles Kings enabled Calgary to rise from the shadows and become Alberta's best team.

 For Montreal that spring, it simply wasn't meant to be.

 In this 2008 spring, I can feel some rumblings.
 I have a kind of premonition.
 I see certain things about this team coming into shape, and I see those telltale storylines forming.
-I get the sense that we will all know if this Habs team is Cup worthy, if once it gets past the Flyers and into the third round, it is within 6 wins of the Cup before either of their Pittsburgh or Ranger opponents are.
+I get the sense that we will all know if this Habs team is Cup worthy, if once it gets past the Flyers and into the third round, it is within six wins of the Cup before either their Pittsburgh or New York Ranger opponents are.